MicrosoftDocs/dynamics-365-ai/ai-docs/sales/faqs-sales-insights.md

 The service is fully GDPR-compliant.
 Dynamics 365 won’t cache any data on its side and the data is queried every time when a page load with Who Knows Whom.

 **How do I opt out?**<br>
-Currently, you cannot opt out of as an individual.
+You can choose to opt out of the connection graph.
+To learn more, see [Opt out of connection graph](configure-who-knows-whom.md#opt-out-of-connection-graph).​

 **How does an Exchange administrator exclude users?**<br>
 The Exchange administrator can provide the AAD group that contains all the users that they want to exclude such as, CEOs and vice presidents.